diya-hash/Java-Spring-Concepts/Java/SOLID Principle/README.md

 I - Inversion Control
 D - Dependency Inversion

 Single Responsibility: The class or Method should focus on one concept or problem.
 For example if a class is to focus on a circle then it should only have methods that is related to a circle.
 For instance, the class can have methods on calculating the radius, diamter, or the degrees of the circle but not the area of a square.
 When it comes to a method, it should focus on only one problem or output.
-So in this case, if the method is to calculate the diamater of a circle then it should only calcu;late that and not the rasdius of the circle.
+So in this case, if the method is to calculate the diameter of a circle then it should only calculate that and not the radius of the circle.
 This enables loose coupling

 Open / Closed: The component is open for extension but closed for modification.
 Hint: Interfaces are used commonly for this principle.

 Liskov Substitution Principle: It is based on the concept of "substitutability".
 Objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program.
 Liskov's notion of a behavioural subtype defines a notion of substitutability for objects; that is, if S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program
-"If it looks like a duck, quaks like a duck but needs batteries thne you probably have the wrong abstraction"
+"If it looks like a duck, quaks like a duck but needs batteries then you probably have the wrong abstraction"

-Interface Seggregation: The principle which enforces to build small and focused interfaces that doesn't force the implementer of the interface to implement unneccesary implementations/behavious that they do not need.
+Interface Seggregation: The principle which enforces to build small and focused interfaces that doesn't force the implementer of the interface to implement unneccesary implementations/behaviours that they do not need.

-Depndency Inversion (DI): High level modules should not depend on low level modules.
-Both the modules should depend on abstractions and not on concrete implementaThis is to enforce loose coupling and abstraction.
+Dependency Inversion (DI): High level modules should not depend on low level modules.
+Both the modules should depend on abstractions and not on concrete implementans.
+This is to enforce loose coupling and abstraction.

 Reference: